django-cms/djangocms-history

 Retiring operations: archive or delete

-By default such operations are deleted outright, keeping the history tables small.
-If you would rather keep them (e.g. for auditing), enable archiving:
+By default retired operations are deleted outright.
+If you would rather retain them for inspection, enable archiving:

 DJANGOCMS_HISTORY_ARCHIVE_OPERATIONS = True

 Archived operations are flagged with is_archived=True and are still never used by undo/redo.
-To remove them later and reclaim database space, run:
+They are not durable audit records: deleting related users, placeholders or other referenced content may delete them through database cascades.
+To remove archived operations later and reclaim database space, run:

 python manage.py purge_archived_operations